andreh111/NyTimesApp/README.md

 4) To run the app on ios run `npx react-native run-ios` or on android run `npx react-native run-android`

 5) Additional requirements:
-  The app requires to have an api key to access NyTimes api so in order to make that working you need to create this file `config/index.js` inside `src/` directory and add the following to it `export const API_KEY = 'YOUR_API_KEY';` where you can login to https://developer.nytimes.com/ to create an app and get the required api key and use it.
+  The app requires to have an api key to access NyTimes api so in order to make that working you need to create this file `config/index.js`(which is added to .gitignore because it have the api_key sensitive data) inside `src/` directory and add the following to it `export const API_KEY = 'YOUR_API_KEY';` where you can login to https://developer.nytimes.com/ to create an app and get the required api key and use it.

     The App contains Login/Register functionality using this repo https://github.com/techiediaries/fake-api-jwt-json-server so you need to clone it and then follow the instructions to get the server up and running.